AALAB-TUKL/eurostemcell-data-donation/privacy statement.md

 Each user gets assigned a unique number, its user-in ID.
 After each query, the plugin will send the following data:

-*User ID
+* User ID

-  **As assigned after filling out the demographic survey.
-Unique for every startStudyScheduler *Study ID
+   As assigned after filling out the demographic survey.
+Unique for every study participant.
+* Study ID

-  **As assigned after signing up with your data.
+   As assigned after signing up with your data.
 This resembles your study category.
-*Plugin version
+* Plugin version

-  **Referring to the configuration data your plugin runs on.
+   Referring to the configuration data your plugin runs on.
 Helps us to stay up to date.
-*Language
+* Language

-  **The language your browser runs on.
+   The language your browser runs on.
-*Keywords
+* Keywords

-  **The keywords used for a query.
+   The keywords used for a query.
-*Search date and time
+* Search date and time

-  **The date and time the query was fired.
+   The date and time the query was fired.
-*Ads, Results and Topstories
+* Ads, Results and Topstories

-  **Information about ads, results and topstories on the Google web search page.
+   Information about ads, results and topstories on the Google web search page.
 This is only data you are already able to view if you do a manual Google search.

-##De-anonymization
+## De-anonymization

 As far as we know, without the user ID search queries cannot be traced back to a specific person.
 Even after adding the user ID, it is very unlikely that the search results - especially with the very general search terms used by the plugin – will be sufficient to identify users.